Nationalist Republican Alliance

-The Nationalist Republican Alliance (Alianza Republicana Nacionalista, abbreviated ARENA) is a conservative, right-wing political party of El Salvador.
+The Nationalist Republican Alliance (Alianza Republicana Nacionalista, abbreviated ARENA) is a conservative, center-right to right-wing political party of El Salvador.
 It was founded on 30 September 1981 by retired Salvadoran Army Major Roberto D'Aubuisson.
 It defines itself as a political institution constituted to defend the democratic, republican, and representative system of government, the social market economy system and nationalism.

 ARENA controlled the National Assembly of El Salvador until 1985, and its party leader Alfredo Cristiani was elected to the presidency in 1989.
 ARENA controlled the presidency from 1989 until 2009.
 The party gained a plurality in the Legislative Assembly in 2012.

 History

 The Nationalist Republican Alliance was founded on 30 September 1981 during the Salvadoran Civil War.
-The party's membership at the time of its establishment consisted of primarily members of the Salvadoran Nationalist Movement (MNS) and the National Broad Front (FAN) who were dissatisfied with the government of the ruling Revolutionary Government Junta (JRG), as well of the preceding government of the National Conciliation Party (PCN).
 Its founding leader was Roberto D'Aubuisson, a former major in the Salvadoran Army who was most well-known for commanding various death squads and ordering the assassination of Archbishop Óscar Romero in 1980.
-At the time, ARENA was considered to be a far-right political party.
+At the time of ARENA's establishment, it was considered a far-right political party.
+The Central Intelligence Agency (CIA) of the United States described ARENA as "reflect[ing] the personality" of D'Aubuisson, and that the party's primary goals were to defeat the far-left Farabundo Martí National Liberation Front (FMLN) and "restore El Salvador to the days before the 1979 officers' coup".

+The party's initial membership primarily consisted of members of the Salvadoran Nationalist Movement (MNS) and the National Broad Front (FAN) opposed to the ruling Revolutionary Government Junta (JRG) and the preceding government of the National Conciliation Party (PCN).

 The party arose in response to "the insurgency of the Farabundo Martí National Liberation Front, FMLN, a group that united peasant farmers, unionists and intellectuals, which tried, through arms, to overthrow the dictatorship and to install a state regime inspired by the governments of revolutionary Cuba and Sandinista Nicaragua".

 The ideology the party claims to believe in is a system of democratic and representative government, emphasizing individual rights, the family as the nucleus of society and the respect for private property.

 In February 2007, three ARENA politicians were murdered in Guatemala, including Eduardo D'Aubuisson, the son of party founder Roberto D'Aubuisson, in what was considered by the police as a crime related to drugs.

-In 2009, ARENA took out a full-page ad in a Salvadorean newspaper calling on President Mauricio Funes to recognise the interim Honduran government of Roberto Micheletti installed after the military had expelled President Manuel Zelaya.
+In 2009, ARENA took out a full-page ad in a Salvadoran newspaper calling on President Mauricio Funes to recognise the interim Honduran government of Roberto Micheletti installed after the military had expelled President Manuel Zelaya.

 On 21 July 2022, Gustavo López Davidson, the leader of ARENA from August 2019 to February 2020, committed suicide amidst an ongoing investigation against him for embezzlement and arms trafficking.

+From 2021 to 2024, the party was the second largest in the Legislative Assembly.
+Following the election of Nuevas Ideas' Nayib Bukele, the party has lost members of its party delegation to the ruling party.